Classroom FAQs for Instructors

 Specific Issues in the Classroom

 Attendance requirements are within the discretion of the faculty and the department and/or college.
-However, in order to comply with Federal Title IV regulations, all instructors are required to complete a "participation roster" during the first week of classes.
-The roster allows you to either answer "yes" the student has attended or participated in some way, or "no" the student has not attended and has not participated.
-Note: the default is set to "yes" so you only need to complete the roster if a student has not participated or attended.
-See Attendance Requirements.
+However, in order to comply with Federal Title IV regulations, all instructors are required to complete a “participation roster” during the first week of classes.
+The roster allows you to either answer “yes” the student has attended or participated in some way, or “no” the student has not attended and has not participated.
+Note: The default is set to “yes” so you only need to complete the roster if a student has not participated or attended.
+For more, please reference the University Registrar's Attendance Requirements.

-During on-duty periods, faculty members are expected to be available for interaction with students, research, and departmental meetings and events even if they have no formal course assignment.
-Look to your respective department and college patterns of administration for expectations with respect to faculty office hours.
+During on-duty periods, faculty members are expected to be available for interaction with students, research, and departmental meetings and events, even if they have no formal course assignment.
+Look to your respective department and/or college patterns of administration for expectations with respect to faculty office hours.

-Generally, instructors shall announce any approved deviation to the published final examination schedule (this document) during the first week of classes and make arrangements for students with exam conflicts created by such deviation.
+Generally, instructors shall announce any approved deviation to the published final examination schedule during the first week of classes and make arrangements for students with exam conflicts created by such deviation.

 Under state law, the driver’s insurance company assumes primary responsibility for personal injury or property damage should there be an accident.
-Thus, we encourage the use of university owned vehicles or to simply have students drive to events on their own (or use other transportation).
+Thus, we encourage the use of university-owned vehicles or to have students drive to events on their own (or use other transportation).

 Various Accommodation Requests

-Should a student request an accommodation, please have the student contact the Office of Disability Services at ODS.
+Should a student request an accommodation, please have the student contact Student Life Disability Services.

-Instructors are expected to provide appropriate accommodations to their students in collaboration with the staff of Disability Services.
-Instructors also assist students in arranging for note takers, help facilitate the exam accommodation process, and collaborate with students and Disability Services staff to make sure course materials are accessible.
+Instructors are expected to provide appropriate accommodations to their students in collaboration with the staff of Student Life Disability Services.
+Instructors also assist students in arranging for note takers, help facilitate the exam accommodation process and collaborate with students and Student Life Disability Services staff to make sure course materials are accessible.

 Yes.
 The Rehabilitation Act of 1973, Section 504, as well as the Americans with Disabilities Act (ADA), protect students with disabilities.
 These laws require that qualified students with disabilities get equal access to an education, including exam accommodations.

-Disability Services determines appropriate accommodations for Ohio State students in consultation with several entities.
-Decisions for accommodations are based on medical documentation, assessment of the students’ functional limitations, and students’ clarification about specific needs and limitations.
+Student Life Disability Services determines appropriate accommodations for Ohio State students in consultation with several entities.
+Decisions for accommodations are based on medical documentation, assessment of the students’ functional limitations and students’ clarification about specific needs and limitations.

-Instructors may ask students to provide a letter verifying that they have registered with Disability Services.
-Such students, if registered, will be given a verification letter by Disability Services.
+Instructors may ask students to provide a letter verifying that they have registered with Student Life Disability Services.
+Such students, if registered, will be given a verification letter by Student Life Disability Services.
 Remember, due to confidentiality requirements, the specifics of a disability cannot be disclosed without express student permission.

 Complaints and Disruptions in the Classroom and On-Campus